 Arthur O. Eve Higher Education Opportunity Program (HEOP)

 HEOP awards are given to academically and financially disadvantaged students admitted to HEOP.
 Such awards are packaged with other needed assistance.
-Additional information can be obtained athttp://hamilton.edu/opportunity/applying-to-heop.
+Additional information can be obtained at www.hamilton.edu/opportunity.

 Trustees and Faculty